How to work with the image object

 Note the following

-difference when reading info
+difference when reading

-parameters from a FITS file:
+info parameters from a FITS file:

 When retrieving information from an image cube FITS file, there is one

 additional complication.
-When the FITS file was being written, all info parameters associated with
+When the FITS file was being written, all

-the images were available and were written to the file.
-However, the
+info parameters associated with the images were available and were written

-complete set of info parameters for all images represents a large amount of
+to the file.
+However, the complete set of info parameters for all

-information.
-Reading the entire file can be time-consuming, and most of
+file can be time-consuming, and most of the info parameters are not needed

-the info parameters are not needed for most applications.
-For this reason,
+for most applications.
+For this reason, a summary of the primary

-a summary of the primary info parameters is included in the FITS file.
+info parameters is included in the FITS file.
+This summary info

-info extension is read.
+extension is read.
 You can see what parameters are in the summary

 info extension by: